gorbash1370/whisper-wrapper/issues.md

 # Larger tasks
 - [ ]  Allow batching of files.
 So enumerate the whole batch, specify a sub-batch size  / parameters, and have the loop function run across these in batches.
-- [ ]  Test with audio file from dictaphone
+- [ ]  Test with audio file from dictaphone (i.e. not podcast quality)